The Bankrate promise

 State Farm’s policies may allow you to earn dividends, which can be paid to you in cash or used to pay premiums.
 Cash value also grows within the policy, which is tax-deferred and can be borrowed against the death benefit if needed.

-Though there are advantages to its final expense policy, coverage is capped at $10,000.
+Though there are advantages to its final expense policy, a con is that coverage is capped at $10,000.
 Policies are available to seniors 50-80 or until age 75 in New York.

 How much does burial insurance cost?

 Your burial insurance premiums are determined by your gender, age, the size of the policy and other factors, so the amount you pay will be specific to your own situation.
-The National Funeral Directors Association states that, as of 2021, the average cost of a funeral with cremation is $6,971 and with a viewing and burial is $7,848.
+The average cost of a funeral ranges from $6.971 to $7,848, according to 2021 data from the National Funeral Directors Association.

 According to burial insurance company Lincoln Heritage, here are some standard rates for a $5,000 death benefit policy, both with and without a health questionnaire: